Tosinvee/G-Ate_Resturant/README.md

 # G-Ate_Resturant-

+# Reservation System

-The project involves building a reservation system for a restaurant, where users can make reservations online.
-The system will store reservation data in a MongoDB database and send confirmation emails to both the admin and the user upon successful reservation.
+This is a Node.js-based reservation system that allows users to create and view reservations.
+The system sends confirmation emails to users and notifications to the admin upon reservation creation.

+## Features

+- Create reservations
+- View all reservations
+- Send confirmation emails to users
+- Send notification emails to admin

+## Requirements

+- Node.js
+- Express js
+- MongoDB
+- An email service (Gmail)